rikonagakura/rock-paper-scissors/README.md

 ## Overview

-Practise Javascript - Code for building a game: rock, paper, or scissors
+Javascript practise - Code for building a game: rock, paper, or scissors

 ## Requirement